 Some restaurants have already decided that they will not re-open their dining rooms even when allowed to do so by the state.
 Some places are opting to open only outdoor dining spaces.
 For that reason, it is important to check first before heading out, especially if the restaurant of your choice is a distance away.

 Currently, the US/Canada border is closed to non-essential travel.
 US citizens cannot travel to Canada and Canadian citizens cannot travel to the US.
-This includes access the Quetico Provincial Park, a popular area located near the BWCA in Canada.
-This closure is currently set to expire July 21st.

-Our hospitals are still here, available, and capable in caring for those needing emergency care for injuries, accidents, and other health concerns.
+Our hospitals are still here, available, and capable of caring for those needing emergency care for injuries, accidents, and other health concerns.
 Just as they always have been.
 The staff at our hospitals are wonderful.
 Our services are just limited due to our size and location.

 Many places on the North Shore have been practicing an abundance of caution during the early stages of the COVID-19 pandemic.
 We still have an incredibly low number of COVID-19 cases, although cases here have been increasing rapidly, like elsewhere in the state.
 For this reason, precautions are held to a high standard in many places.
 But, we made it through the summer of 2020 without a surge in cases and know we can safely host visitors to the North Shore.